 The Station: now a punk rock pub after being known for its real ale and acoustic nights.
 Formerly owned by John Hesketh and Sylvia Wood who restored the pub in 1984, before taking control of and refurbishing Stalybridge Station Buffet Bar.

 The Caledonia: pleasing quiet locals pub with well served Robinson’s ales and good food.
 Excellent for a quiet drink whilst not being too far from the shopping centre.

 George and Dragon: once a popular pub which took up the corner of Bow Street and part of Old Street.
 Demolished in the late 1960s and replaced by shops and a subterranean successor known as The Cavern.
 Still open in subterranean guise though geared towards cost conscious drinkers.

-The Prince of Orange: believe me, no trip to Ashton is complete without a pint in this multi-roomed hostelry, thanks to their karaoke nights and live acts.
+The Prince of Orange: believe me, no trip to Ashton is complete without a pint in this multi-roomed hostelry.
 I have found it handy for the bus station between connections.
 Prior to the arrival of The Ash Tree in 1995, its back room was a dining room where the house speciality was Rabbit Pie.
 Its recent refurbishment has seen fewer karaoke sessions and the reopening of its kitchen with a carvery.
 Sadly the carvery was short lived but burgers and hot dogs are available at lunchtimes.